pachyderm/pachyderm/examples/joins/README.md

 ***Step 1*** - Let's create our pipeline.

-Because unprocessed data are awaiting in our entry repositories, the pipeline creation will automatically trigger a job.
+Because unprocessed data are awaiting in our input repositories, the pipeline creation will automatically trigger a job.
 In the `examples/joins` directory, run:
 ```shell
 $ pachctl create pipeline -f inner_join.json